 Informed consent statement: This study was approved by the UMMS IRB.
 Because this was performed as a retrospective study using data assembled from electronic health records based on waiver of consent from the IRB, individual consents were not obtained.

 Conflict-of-interest statement: Gyongyi Szabo received research funding from the National Institute for Alcoholism and Alcohol Abuse, Intercept, Tobira, Signablock and Gilead.
-GS is consultant for TerraFirma, Glympse, Quest Diagnostics, Allergan, Arrow Diagnostics, Salix and GLG.
+GS is a consultant for TerraFirma, Glympse, Quest Diagnostics, Allergan, Arrow Diagnostics, Salix and GLG.
 No other potential conflicts of interest relevant to this article were reported.

 Open-Access: This is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/